-We know an uninsured driver has no insurance at all.
-An underinsured driver is someone who has automobile insurance, but the available insurance coverage is too low to provide full compensation for the injuries caused by the at-fault driver.
-For example, let’s say you are injured in a car crash, and you discover the at-fault driver has an automobile insurance policy equal to the bare minimum required by law.
+An uninsured driver has no insurance at all.
+An underinsured driver is someone who carries automobile liability insurance, but the available insurance coverage is too low to provide full compensation for the injuries caused by the at-fault driver.
+For example, let’s say you are injured in a car crash, and you discover the at-fault driver has an automobile insurance liability policy equal to the bare minimum required by law.
 The minimum amount of liability insurance required by law in Tennessee and Kentucky is $25,000.
 Let’s say your medical bills exceed $75,000.
 Unless the at-fault driver is wealthy, you can recover the at-fault driver’s $25,000 insurance limit, but generally, you will not recover a penny more from the at-fault driver who is likely to take bankruptcy if you go after the at-fault driver’s personal assets.
 To protect you and your family, underinsured automobile coverage is something you should consider.

 Underinsured motorist coverage for bodily injuries is a specific category of automobile insurance that you buy to protect you and your family from an at-fault driver with the bare minimum insurance limit of $25,000.
 Before you purchase underinsured coverage, ask your insurance agent for a quote so you can see what that extra underinsured coverage will cost you per month.

-Let me show you why underinsured motorist coverage takes affect and how it makes a difference when you need it.
+Let me show you how underinsured motorist coverage takes affect and how it makes a difference for you.
 Let’s say you purchased $100,000 in underinsured motorist coverage.
 Let’s say the at-fault driver has $25,000 in liability coverage.
 Under Kentucky and Tennessee law, the bare minimum of liability coverage required by law is $25,000.
-Under Kentucky law, after the at-fault driver pays you $25,000, then your $100,000 in undersinsured coverage stacks on top of the $25,000 from the at-fault driver, giving you a total of $125,000 in insurace to pay against your damages.
+Under Kentucky law, after the at-fault driver pays you $25,000, then your $100,000 in underinsured coverage stacks on top of the $25,000 from the at-fault driver, giving you a total of $125,000 in total insurance to pay against your damages.
 In Tennessee, underinsured motorist coverage does not stack on top of the at-fault driver’s coverage.
 In Tennessee, the liability coverage amount is subtracted from the underinsured motorist coverage amount you purchased.
 So, under Tennessee law, once the at-fault driver pays the $25,000 in minimum required coverage, you subtract the $25,000 from the $100,000 in underinsured coverage under your automobile policy.
 The result under Tennessee law is $100,000 in total insurance to pay against your damages.

 Call me if you have questions, or need help understanding the coverages under your policy.
 Underinsured motorist coverage can make a huge difference in protecting you and your family.
 Click Here To Schedule Your Free Consultation